mahes-a/2023/microsoft-fabric/DataActivatorRealTimeStreamAlerts.md

 ## Technical Flow

-- A sample .NET console app  reads subset of  NYC Taxi Dataset at pre-set intervals and Send events to Azure Event Hubs
+- A sample .NET console app  reads subset of  NYC Taxi Dataset at pre-set intervals and sends events to Azure Event Hubs

-- In Data Activator gets data from Azure Event Hub , creates trigger based on data patterns and sends email alerts when data patterns are matched
+- Data Activator gets data from Azure Event Hub , creates trigger based on data patterns and sends email alerts when data patterns are matched

   - Using visual options , when payment type of the streamed taxi data is of type "dispute" emails are sent